stuyam/pressure/README.md

 ```

 ### Change the preventSelect option
-The preventDefault option in "true" by default and it prevents the default actions that happen on 3D "peel and pop" actions and the Force "define word" actions as well as other defaults.
+The preventDefault option is "true" by default and it prevents the default actions that happen on 3D "peel and pop" actions and the Force "define word" actions as well as other defaults.
 To allow the defaults to run set preventDefault to "false"
 ```javascript
 Pressure.set('#example',{
   change: function(force, event){